 When breath becomes air is an autobiographical book by Paul Kalanithi, a neurosurgeon-neuroscientist who was diagnosed with terminal lung cancer at the height of his career.
 This tragically ironic book takes you through the thoughts that Paul had about what makes life meaningful when one is faced with inevitable death.
 It is one of my favourite books of all time, and really helped me to decide on medicine as my future career path.
 Like Paul, I was torn between english literature and science, but as highlighted by this book, I decided that only medicine could satisfy my perpetual curiosity regarding the human mind.

 Paul’s writing is sophisticated and beautiful.
 In this book, he takes the reader through his healthy, working life- where he seems almost guaranteed to succeed in his field.
 This contrasts with the second half of the book, when life is no longer full of stability and promise.
 Without knowing how much time he had left, how was he supposed to prioritise whether to keep contributing to neuroscience, or to complete more ‘mundane’ goals, such as having a child?
 Through reading this chapter in particular, I felt as if I got to know Paul and his thoughts in an intimate and incredibly humbling manner.
-Indeed, the human mind is what makes us unique, and Paul got that across in the points he made in the book, as well as through allowing the reader to stumble through the difficult journey alongside him.
+Indeed, the human mind is what makes us unique, and Paul got that across in the points he made in the book, as well as through allowing the reader to stumble through his difficult journey alongside him.

 The incredibly sad nature of this book is that it is a real story.
 And therefore, Paul passed away before ever completing it.
 The epilogue, written by his wife Lucy was incredibly raw and disheartening- describing the tender last moments between Paul and his family.